 The court then held that "strong words used to express disapprobation of the measures of Government with a view to their improvement or alteration by lawful means" would not come within the section.
 Similarly, "comments, however strongly worded, expressing disapprobation of actions of the Government, without exciting those feelings which generate the inclination to cause public disorder by acts of violence, would not be penal".
 They argued that what is forbidden are ‘words,"written or spoken, etc. which have the pernicious tendency or intention of creating public disorder or disturbance of law and order".

-This has been further clarified in the Rangarajan case [Rangarajan vs P Jagjivan Ram, 1989 SCC (2) 574], which lays down the one of the most significant tests after Lohia [The Superintendent, Central Prison, Fatehgarh vs Ram Manohar Lohia, 1960 AIR 633] and Kedarnath – namely the analogy of a "spark in a powder keg".
+This has been further clarified in the Rangarajan case [S Rangarajan vs P Jagjivan Ram, 1989 SCC (2) 574], which lays down the one of the most significant tests after Lohia [The Superintendent, Central Prison, Fatehgarh vs Ram Manohar Lohia, 1960 AIR 633] and Kedarnath – namely the analogy of a "spark in a powder keg".
 In a crucial paragraph in Rangarajan, the court explicitly held that while there has to be a balance between free speech and restrictions for special interest, the two cannot be balanced as though they were of equal weight.

 One can infer that the courts are making it clear that exceptions have to be construed precisely as deviations from the norm; that free speechshould prevail except in exceptional circumstances.
 And what is it that the court considers an exceptional circumstance?